-Chonggak kimchi is a popular kimchi in Korea.
-It’s made with a small variety of white radish with long leafy stems, which is firmer and crunchier than the large varieties.
-With normal kimchi seasoning ingredients, you too can make chonggak kimchi at home with this easy-to-follow recipe!
+Chonggak kimchi is made with a small variety of white radish with long leafy stems.
+With typical kimchi seasoning ingredients, you can easily make it at home!

 Chonggak kimchi (총각김치) is another popular type of kimchi in Korea.
 It’s made with chonggak mu (총각무), which is a small variety of white radish with long leafy stems.
 This small variety is firmer and crunchier than the large varieties of white radishes.
 Chonggak mu isalso called altari mu (알타리무).